facebook twitter google youtube linkedin

 What is a Mechanical Anemometer?

 Mechanical anemometers, such as cup or vane anemometers, use rotating parts to measure wind speed.
-The most common type, the cup anemometer, consists of three or four hemispherical cups that rotate with the wind, while a vane or propeller anemometer combines wind speed measurement with directional indication.
+The most common type is the cup anemometer.
+It features three or four cups that rotate with the breeze.
+A vane or propeller anemometer measures wind speed and shows the wind direction.

 Advantages of Mechanical Anemometers: